mikediessner/nubo/docs/_source/get_started.rst

 Installing NUBO
 ---------------
-Install NUBO and all its dependencies directly from the `PyPI`_ using the `Python package manager`_ *pip* with the following code.
+Install NUBO and all its dependencies directly from the `Python Package Index`_ *PyPI* using the `Python package manager`_ *pip* with the following code.
 We recommend the use of a virtual environment.

 ::